 Click Here - To go to our Artificial Pond Plants page

 The adult fish are exceedingly bad parents and as soon as the eggs are spawned they will start eating them.
 In most cases the fish spawn first thing in the morning and so one of the first signs that this has occurred is all of the fish are eating at/hoovering the sides of the pond.
 As previously mentioned the whole process is very rich in protein so another sign that they have spawned is a foam on the pond surface.
 This is called Protein Froth and is natural but unsightly oil which is produced by the high levels of protein discharged by the fish.
-We offer a product called Foam-Clear to get rid of the foam.
+We offer a product from TAP called Anti Foam to get rid of the foam.